Birg, Switzerland

 The start of the path from Birg to the Schilthorn

-I chose to make a try for the Schilthorn; an ascent over 3 kilometres, with the last third of the route up a steep, 1-in-3 gradient rocky path.
-Upon reaching the lower reaches of the final push to the summit, below Chlys Schilthoren, I realised that deep, slushy snow was blocking the path, which made the ascent too dangerous.
-So I took a quick break, then revised my plan and returned towards Birg; stopping off to exchange notes with a small group of hikers who’d made their way up from Schiltalp.
+This time, I chose to make a try for the Schilthorn; an ascent over 3 kilometres, with the last third of the route up a steep, 1-in-3 gradient rocky path.
+Upon reaching the lower reaches of the steeper section, below Chlys Schilthoren, I realised that deep, slushy snow was blocking the path which made the ascent too dangerous.
+So I took a quick break, revised my plan, and returned towards Birg, stopping off to exchange notes with a small group of hikers who’d made their way up from Schiltalp.
 The ascent to the Schilthorn will have wait until later in the summer, when the remnants of last winter have well and truly cleared.

 Snow blocking the path

-My amended route retraced my steps towards Birg, before branching off towards the Schilthornhütte mountain restaurant and passing along a wide, easy path along Engital.
+My amended route retraced my steps for a short while before branching off towards the Schilthornhütte mountain restaurant, passing along a wide, easy path along Engital.
 After a lunch break on the mountainside, I took on the most strenuous part of the walk: around the Muttlerenhoren and down the very steep path to Allmendhubel.
 I’d known in advance that this path would be a muscle-strainer, so I took my time: pausing frequently to rest and to enjoy the view, whilst more ambitious walkers huffed and puffed their way up from the valley below.

 Eiger, Mönch and Jungfrau from Muttlerenhoren

-A total overall route of about 12 kilometres, with 150 metres of ascent and about 1,200 metres of descent, which was hard work but very rewarding.
+A total overall route of about 12 kilometres, with 150 metres of ascent and about 1,200 metres of descent, which was very hard work but equally rewarding.

 Allmendhubel and Jungfrau: heading back into greener territory